Chatchai-decha Butdee

+Biography and career

 Butdee is married and has one daughter.
 He has a degree in public administration from Thongsook College and is a fan of the English football club Arsenal F.C.
 In 2013 he was named the Male Athlete of the Year by the Sports Authority of Thailand.

 Butdee has an affiliation with the 1st Army Arai Boxing Club, Thailand.

 After being eliminated in the quarterfinals of the 2020 Summer Olympics featherweight (losing 3-2 to Cuba's Lázaro Álvarez), he announced his retirement at the age of 36 after having competed in three Summer Olympics.